 How to define USP?

-Study different products that offer the same or similar MVPs as your product.
+Study different products like Product management software that offer the same or similar MVPs as your product.
 See how you offer the same solution differently.
 The difference is your USP.

 Get an idea of how much your SaaS product will cost you.